pavidamalitong/Org-Chart-of-Thailiand-Organization-using-D3.js/README.md

-"# Org-Chart-of-Thailiand-Organization-using-D3.js"
+<h1 dir=auto> Org Chart of Thailiand Organization using D3.js </h1>

-Click to see how it works: https://pavidamalitong.github.io/Org-Chart-of-Thailiand-Organization-using-D3.js/
+<a href="https://pavidamalitong.github.io/Org-Chart-of-Thailiand-Organization-using-D3.js/">Click to see the demo here</a>